caltechlibrary/orcid-sciencv-workshop/00-orcid-profile.md

 ## Learning Objectives

 * Register for an ORCID account and activate it (or look up an existing ORCID iD)
-* Logon to ORCID and account and populate basic account fields
+* Logon to ORCID and account and populate (at a  minimum) the Biography
-* Apply desired privacy settings
-* Set up a delegate to assist with maintaining account
+* Make sure the Biography section is set for public view

 ---
 To our loved ones, we are unique in the world, but when it comes to our names on the vast scholarly web, that is not the case!
 Names are not the best unique identifiers for us as authors because they can be identifical or similar enough that a computer can not tell us apart.
 Additionally, our names may change over time due to life events; or they may be represented in different ways depending on translation or transliteration.